Hanb12-JO/robosys2024_assignment2/README.md

 ## Overview
 This package uses ROS2 to measure and publish internet download and upload speeds.
 The data is published to a topic and received by a subscriber node, which logs the results to the display.
 ## Features
-* **Wi-Fi Speed Measurement**: Measures the download and upload speeds of internet.
+* Can measure the download and upload speeds of internet.
-* **Publish and Subscribe Data**: Publishes the measurement results via a ROS2 topic, which the subscriber node receives and logs.
+* Publishe the measurement results via a ROS2 topic, which the subscriber node receives and logs.
 ## Require environment
   * ubuntu 22.04 and later